Last Updated on 17 December, 2020 by Veronica

 It’s an ideal place to visit the city if you are self-sufficient in your van.
 Here’s the link to get there.

-If you prefer something more comfortable or have a large motorhome and don’t mind it being further from the center.
 Our first option was to go to Wohnmobiloase.
-But we had to book a working week in advance and when we went to do it was complete.
+But we had to book a working week in advance, and it was complete when we went to do it.
 You can also try your luck on the day of your arrival!

-Where to sleep in Berlin in a hotel
+Where to Sleep in Berlin in a Hotel

 Here’s my recommendation, by location, price, and customer reviews: The Hotel Arcotel John F Berlin.
 It has 4th stars, is very well located, just a five-minute walk from Museum Island and a 20-minute walk from the Brandenburg Gate.